Cassette® Balconies: Structure Overview

 - The lightweight aluminium structure can enable less connections to be used.

-- Prefitted soffits give a nice aesthetic appearance.
+- Prefitted soffits give a nice aesthetic appearance and provide essential fire safety benefits.
 This also means fitting them from below after install can be avoided.

 Using Sapphire’s pioneering glide-on balcony bracket system, a record of 22 Offsite manufactured balcony units (the entire project quantity), including glass balustrades and sub-deck, were installed to new West London apartments in just 6 hours.